mgramin/database-as-code/README.md

 - [Bytebase](https://bytebase.com) - Safer and faster database change and version control for teams.
 - [aiosql](https://github.com/nackjicholson/aiosql) - SQL is code.
 Write it, version control it, comment it, and run it using files.
 - [Synthesized](https://www.synthesized.io) - Create high-quality data for machine learning, application development and testing with easy-to-use config files.
+- [Evidence](https://github.com/evidence-dev/evidence) - Build a polished business intelligence system using only SQL and markdown.